-Pit crews have to change all the tires, add fuel to the tank, and perform any other maintenance that’s needed.
+Pit crews must change all the tires, add fuel to the tank, and perform any other needed maintenance.
 All of this while sprinting around and trying to stay organized.
 It’s a tough job, but they pull it off.
-And believe it or not, many tools they use are also tools you can have in your very own garage, to be the pit crew for your own race car.
+Believe it or not, they use many tools you can have in your garage, such as being the pit crew for your own race car.

 1. Pump Jack